C23 function declaration needs arguments

 This change emphasizes the importance of adhering to recent C standards for clarity while maintaining compatibility with older language standards if possible.

-Freezing the compiler version range for project code is generally a costly long-term strategy as technical debt and developer frustration accumulate.
+Freezing the compiler version range (not necessarily the language standard) for project code is generally a costly long-term strategy as technical debt and developer frustration accumulate.
 Newer compilers keep adding debugging features and performance improvements.